Revolve Group (RVLV) and Its Competitors Critical Analysis

 |2.65

-Revolve Group presently has a consensus target price of $19.85, indicating a potential upside of 159.09%.
-As a group, “Catalog & mail-order houses” companies have a potential upside of 35.64%.
-Given Revolve Group’s higher possible upside, equities research analysts clearly believe Revolve Group is more favorable than its peers.
+Revolve Group currently has a consensus price target of $19.23, indicating a potential upside of 131.70%.
+As a group, “Catalog & mail-order houses” companies have a potential upside of 29.35%.
+Given Revolve Group’s higher possible upside, research analysts clearly believe Revolve Group is more favorable than its competitors.

 Summary

-Revolve Group peers beat Revolve Group on 8 of the 12 factors compared.
+Revolve Group competitors beat Revolve Group on 8 of the 12 factors compared.

 Revolve Group, Inc. operates as an online fashion retailer for consumers in the United States and internationally.
 The company operates a platform that connects consumers and global fashion influencers, as well as emerging, established, and owned brands.
 It provides women's apparel, footwear, accessories, and beauty styles under a range of established and emerging brands, as well as owned brands.
 Revolve Group, Inc. was founded in 2003 and is headquartered in Cerritos, California.